tayler-made-code/holbertonschool-smiling-school-javascript/README.md

 # Author:

 Tayler Coon:
 Hey there, I'm Tayler Coon, a Full-Stack Engineer with a passion for turning ideas into reality through code!
 When I'm not coding, you'll likely find me tinkering under my Datsun or mastering the art of Disc Golf.
-Let's connect on[LinkedIn](https://www.linkedin.com/in/taylercoon/)!
+Let's connect on [LinkedIn](https://www.linkedin.com/in/taylercoon/)!
 Feel free to explore more of my projects on [Github](https://github.com/tayler-made-code)

 Jhoan Zamora: [jzamora5](https://github.com/jzamora5)